Chapter 8: Trigonometry — Sine, Cosine, and the Turret Controller

 Building the Turret Controller

-Now we bring everything together.
 The turret controller is a 3D turret that rotates horizontally to aim at the point where the mouse cursor intersects the game world.
-It uses:
+It uses a raycast from the camera, plane projection, Atan2, and smooth quaternion rotation.

 Step 1: Convert 2D Mouse Position to a 3D World Point